Naagini: Goraknath

 A professor and researcher tries to capture Naagini for revenge.
 He is threatened by her when he is following her in snake form to know Naagamani.
 He goes to a tantrik to gain special powers.
 He sends his goons to capture snakes.
 Gurudev decides to give life to King Nagaraj for helping Amrutha.
 Gurudeva inserts his soul into King Maharaja's body and gives life back to King Naagaraj.

 Naagini goes to the forest, sees them and tries to free the snakes.
 She takes the form of a snake and hides in boxes in their vehicles, to know the truth.
 Goraknath said the snakes would be shipped to Andaman because he has go to Andaman.
 Accidentally Amrutha takes Naagini into Andaman.
 Arjun unsuccessfully searches for Amrutha, then finally goes to Andaman, meets his friend Nanda to get help from him, and they find Amrutha.

 Goraknath captures Naagini and imprisons her.
 Arjun rescues her.
 Amrutha and Arjun run from Gora's place.
 Gora targets Arjun to capture Naagini.
 While Arjun is driving his car, Gora uses his power to make Arjun unconscious, and he crashes.
 Naagaraja takes him to the Ashram for treatment.
 Triveni and Amritha are informed about the accident.
 Later the family is informed about the accident and take him to the hospital.
 Poornachandra Shastri advises them to make a yajnyaa pooja to save him.

 Shastriji starts the pooja and advises Amrutha that she can bring special sanjeevini mulika which can save him.
 Amrutha goes to the mountain, assisted by Nagaraja.
 He takes sanjivini and saves Arjun.
 Later, Goraknath is defeated by Bhaira and Baba.

 Rudra

 Rudra is alive.
 Earlier, Amrutha killed him by Lord Kaali's power.
 He is later saved by the Naagamani power.
 Triveni asks Jyotishi about Rudra.
 They advise that Rudra was resurrected by his father, Jathaka.
 Rudra comes to their family, but he acts like a child, without memory.
 Vishnu goes to Bhairava Baba to know the truthwho reveals that Rudra was saved by the Naagamani power.

 Rudra gets the Naagamani.
 He tries to kill Amrutha by taking several forms, but Naagini is helped by Poornachandra Shastri to save him.
 Bhairava knows the Naagamani is in Rudra's hand and tries to take it.
-Rudra imprisones Vishnu and hides him.
+Rudra imprisons Vishnu and hides him.
 Triveni and her family are bothered by Vishnu's absence.
 Rudra sends a man and he says that Arjun and Amrutha have to go to Vishnupura to save Vishnu.

-Arjun
+Triveni

 The family's head Triveni's real name is Damayanti and comes from the Naaga clan.
 She adopts Arjun as their son.
 Only she knows the truth that Arjun is Naagayoda.

 Arjun was born with mixed divine and naga powers, incarnated for protecting Naagamani.
 Triveni knows the secret and takes him to their family.
 Her naaga guru tells him that after Arjun completes 25 years, he transforms into a Nagayoda, a powerful mahanaga.